munkhdorj-m/11th-grade-Python-String-1/README.md

 **Problem:**

-Check if a given string is a palindrome (reads the same forward and backward).
+Input a string and remove all spaces from it.

 **Example:**

-	Input: "madam"
-	Output: True

-	Input: "racecar"
-	Output: True

-	Input: "hello"
+	Input:  Python is fun
-	Output: False
+	Output: Pythonisfun

 ---